strategineer/personal-website/content/books/2023-11-25/index.md

 ---
 authors: Lu Dongbin
 books/tags:
   - philosophy
   - trash
   - DNF
 date: 2023-11-25
 params:
-  isbn13: '9781648371325'
+  isbn13: "9781648371325"
-  year: '2022'
+  year: "2022"
 star_rating: 1
-title: 'The Secret Of The Golden Flower: A Chinese Book Of Life'
+title: "The Secret Of The Golden Flower: A Chinese Book Of Life"
 ---

 1. Conserve your semen.